top of page

 Search

-Overall, the conference was a great opportunity for us to present our research, get feedback from the community, and return to the lab with so many ideas for our next experiments!
+Overall, the conference was a great opportunity for us to present our research, get feedback from the community, and return to the lab with many ideas for our next experiments!

 bottom of page